| Version: | 0.2.1 |

 \prod_{j=1}^d p_j^{y_j} p_{d+1}^\beta = \frac{\beta_m}{m!} {m \choose y_1, \ldots, y_d} \prod_{j=1}^d p_j^{y_j} p_{d+1}^\beta,

-combinations from a set of n
+refers the number of k combinations from a set of n elements.

-is an alternative way to specify the probability:
+alpha is an alternative way to specify the probability:

 p_j = \frac{\alpha_j}{(1+\sum_{k=1}^{d} \alpha_k)}

-for j=1,\ldots,d
+for j=1,\ldots,d and

-p_{d+1} = \frac{1}{(1+\sum_{k=1}^{d} \alpha_k)}
+p_{d+1} = \frac{1}{(1+\sum_{k=1}^{d} \alpha_k)}.

-can be a vector and beta
+The parameter prob can be a vector and beta is a scalar; prob can also

-is a vector of length n
+be a matrix with n rows, and beta is a vector of length n

 like the estimate from the regression function